top of page

 The transformation of urban walls

-Inspired by JR, the French photographer who empowers individuals to display their own portraits in the open, and a high school friend who, in 2011, introduced me to the concept of democratising art museums by pasting masterpiece copies on city walls, I embraced this approach to reclaim urban space for self-expression.
+Inspired by JR, the French photographer who empowers individuals to display their own portraits in the open, democratising art on city walls, I embraced this approach to reclaim urban space for self-expression.
 I was, at that time, clearly led by an emotional and unconscious ideological impulse devoid of any rationality.
 Without this impulse, nothing would have been done, or at least, not with the same instinctive conviction.
-More than eight interventions occurred over 2014, with most being documented while others were little more than failed experiments, yet each reflecting a persistent urge to act creatively within Barcelona’s urban theatre.
+I transformed walls in more than eight interventions over 2014, with most being documented while others were little more than failed experiments, yet each reflecting a persistent urge to act creatively within Barcelona’s urban theatre.

 Capture d’écran 2021-10-06 à 15.14.33.png